manisankar29/Heart_disease_detection_using_machine_learning/README.md

 ### IX.
 Graphical User Interface (GUI)

-- Necessary packages are installed for creating an interactive widget.
+- Necessary packages are installed and imported for creating an interactive widget.

 ```bash
 !pip install ipywidgets